 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

-- the design, assembly, manufacture, installation, modification, testing, maintenance and service of equipment and machinery
+This course will give you the skills to work in the design, assemble, manufacture, installation, modification, testing, maintenance and service of equipment and machinery including;

 - the fabrication of structures and assemblies